FlexiGIS/FlexiGIS/README.md

 ## Module III: Optimisation of flexibility options

-The spatial-temporal simulation outputs from Module I and II are highly resolved time series of electricity demand and supply.
+The spatial-temporal simulation outputs from Module I and II are time series of electricity demand and supply.
 Theses generated datasets will be used by the [oemof/solph](https://oemof-solph.readthedocs.io/en/latest/index.html) model as inputs to the linear optimisation problem.
 This module aims to determine the minimum system costs at the given spatial urban scale while matching simultenously the simulated electricity demand.
 In addition, it aims to allocate and optimise distributed storage and other flexibility options in urban energy systems.

 ## System requirements